 - Sprinkle capers and chopped shallots over the fish

 - With other lemon, cut thin slices and put on top of fish

 - Close the foil so is the fish filet is completely sealed

 - Place filets on the grill for 12-15 minutes, or until fish is cooked (about 8 minutes per inch of thickness)

 Asparagus grows all over the Pacific Northwest.
 So you’re guaranteed to find a local crop at a local farmers market.
 This is especially true during the early months of summer.

 There are a lot of advantages to buying local produce.
 On a large scale there’s the environmental benefit of creating a smaller carbon footprint.
 Additionally, local produce is actually better for you.
 The fact it was harvested more recently means it contains more nutrients.
 So it’s a win-win to eat locally.

-Grilling asparagus can be tricky – the spears are the perfect size to fall through the grates on a BBQ.
+Making grilling recipes can be tricky, especially when it comes to grilling asparagus – the spears are the perfect size to fall through the grates on a BBQ.
 However, there’s an easy solution: skewer it!